2025 Storm Events in Reno

 Roofing Materials for Reno

+Slate represents the premium option for discerning homeowners, offering unmatched durability exceeding 100 years with proper maintenance.
+Its exceptional UV and heat resistance make it ideal for Reno's intense sun exposure.
 Wood shake, once popular in mountain communities, is no longer permitted by Reno building codes due to fire risk and performs poorly in the dry climate where it tends to crack and split.
-Homeowners with existing wood roofs should plan for replacement with approved materials.

 Roofing Permits in Reno

+For straightforward residential roof replacements, homeowners can often use an EZ Permit, which streamlines the process for projects that don't require detailed building plans or discretionary review.
 The City of Reno adopted the 2024 International Building Code effective July 1, 2025, along with 2024 Northern Nevada Amendments that address regional requirements including snow load specifications and fire resistance standards.
-Permits and applications expire after 180 days of inactivity, with a one-time extension available for $131.25.

-Most reputable roofing contractors handle the entire permit process as part of their service.
-Inspections can be scheduled through the city's mobile app or online portal, with inspectors providing same-day text notifications about arrival times.
-Working without required permits can result in compliance fees and potential issues when selling your home.
+Inspections can be scheduled through the city's mobile app or online portal, with inspectors providing same-day text notifications about arrival times for convenient scheduling.
+Working without required permits can result in compliance issues and potential complications when selling your home.
+Ensuring proper permits and inspections protects your investment and confirms the work meets current building codes designed for Northern Nevada's unique climate demands.

 Choosing a roofing contractor in Reno